learning3d/assignment2/README.md

 On your webpage, you should include visuals of any three examples in the test set.
 For each example show the input RGB, render of the predicted mesh and a render of the ground truth mesh.

+Also report the F1@0.05 score and include the F1 plot, which is saved as `eval_mesh.png`.
+Additionally, quantitatively compare the F1 score of 3D reconstruction for meshes vs pointcloud vs voxel grids.
+Provide an intuitive explaination justifying the comparision.

 ### 2.4.
-Quantitative comparisions(10 points)
-Quantitatively compare the F1 score of 3D reconstruction for meshes vs pointcloud vs voxelgrids.
-Provide an intutive explaination justifying the comparision.

-For evaluating you can run:
-`python eval_model.py --type vox|mesh|point --load_checkpoint`

-On your webpage, you should include the f1-score curve at different thresholds for voxelgrid, pointcloud and the mesh network.
-The plot is saved as `eval_{type}.png`.

-### 2.5.
 Analyse effects of hyperparams variations (10 points)
 Analyse the results, by varying a hyperparameter of your choice.
 For example `n_points` or `vox_size` or `w_chamfer` or `initial mesh (ico_sphere)` etc.
 Try to be unique and conclusive in your analysis.

-### 2.6.
-Interpret your model (15 points)
+### 2.5.
+Interpret your model (10 points)
 Simply seeing final predictions and numerical evaluations is not always insightful.
 Can you create some visualizations that help highlight what your learned model does?
 Be creative and think of what visualizations would help you gain insights.
 There is no `right' answer - although reading some papers to get inspiration might give you ideas.